 Perform A Final Audit

-Once you have all the data you need, you can then perform your final audit of your new site.
-Just like you did with the old one, just run a check over all your meta data, page titles, headings and images.
+Once you have all the data you need, you can then perform the final audit of your new site.
+Just like you did with the old one, just run a check over all your metadata, page titles, headings, and images.
 If you find any problems, you should be able to fix them just like you did when you came across them on your old site.
 Then your new website will be online and ready to go with your SEO strategy and structure still intact.